-The TD will establish, together with the Organizing Committee, the maximum number of athletes at the competition area.
+The TD will establish, together with the Organising Committee, the maximum number of athletes within the competition area.
 The number shall be established to allow a reasonably low-level risk of collision among athletes.
-If this is not respected, the event might be suspended until the aforementioned safety conditions are reinforced again.
+If this is not respected, the event might be suspended until the aforementioned safety criteria are met.